COSIMA/access-om2/README.md

 The v1.0 model configurations and performance are described in [Kiss et al. (2020)](https://doi.org/10.5194/gmd-13-401-2020), with further details in the [ACCESS-OM2 technical report](https://github.com/COSIMA/ACCESS-OM2-1-025-010deg-report).
 Be aware that the latest configurations differ from v1.0 in a number of ways - consult their git histories for details.

-Model output can be accessed by [NCI](http://nci.org.au) users via the [COSIMA Cookbook](https://github.com/COSIMA/cosima-cookbook).
+Model output can be accessed by [NCI](http://nci.org.au) users via the [`cosima-cookbook`](https://github.com/COSIMA/cosima-cookbook).

 For information on downloading, building and running the model, see the [ACCESS-OM2 wiki](https://github.com/COSIMA/access-om2/wiki).

 **NOTE:** All ACCESS-OM2 model components and configurations are undergoing continual improvement.
-We strongly recommend that you "watch" this repo (see button at top of screen; ask to be notified of all conversations) and also watch all the [component models](https://github.com/COSIMA/access-om2/tree/master/src), whichever [configuration(s)](https://github.com/COSIMA/access-om2/tree/master/control) you are using, and  [payu](https://github.com/payu-org/payu) to be kept informed of updates, problems and bug fixes as they arise.
+We strongly recommend that you "watch" this repo (see button at top of screen; ask to be notified of all conversations) and also watch all the [component models](https://github.com/COSIMA/access-om2/tree/master/src), whichever [configuration(s)](https://github.com/COSIMA/access-om2/tree/master/control) you are using, and [`payu`](https://github.com/payu-org/payu) to be kept informed of updates, problems and bug fixes as they arise.

 Requests for help and other issues associated with the model, tools or configurations can be registered as [ACCESS-OM2 issues](https://github.com/COSIMA/access-om2/issues).